Home from Hospital Care

 Hospital Discharge Service

-There’s no place like home, so when you’re being discharged from hospital you don’t want to slow down the process by waiting for care to be available.
+There’s no place like home, so when you’re being discharged from the hospital, you don’t want to slow down the process by waiting for care to be available.
 You can go home with all the help and support you need until you are fully recovered, until alternative support can be sourced, or you can decide to retain our services.

 Arranging Care Before You Leave Hospital